Lewisville ISD Education Foundation Awards Over $20,000 in Campus Grants

 It was a sleepy day in North Texas, made only more apparent with sporadic rain and an unusual cold snap for late October but for five educators in Lewisville ISD, their day was about to get a whole lot brighter.

 The first stop of the day for the Lewisville ISD Education Foundation was Highland Village Elementary, where Michelle Murray was sitting in her office unaware of the surprise LEF and her admins had planned for her.
-Suddenly the sound of noisemakers and cheers filled the halls and the first Campus Grant check of the year was unraveled, soon to be followed by four others all over the district.
+Suddenly the sound of noisemakers and cheers filled the halls and the first Campus Grant check of the year was awarded, soon to be followed by four others all over the district.

 Project Title: Fun Fitness for ALL